 Do what you must to find leads while you’re waiting to claim your SERP rankings.

 At some point, the evergreen marketing arm of your business will take over the advertising arm, and you’ll be well on your way to lead-flow freedom.

 We’ve seen many real estate investors achieve true freedom in their businesses by transitioning from what we call “Hamster Wheel Marketing” — the moment you get off the wheel, leads stop flowing — to “Evergreen Marketing” — it keeps growing even when you’re not actively working on it.

 So there you have it: A detailed comparison of Facebook Ads, Google Ads, and SEO for real estate investors.
 As you can see, each has its own set of benefits and drawbacks.
 And each should be used at different stages in the lead generation process.

-If you’re just getting started, though, focus on generating leads through all channels — Facebook Ads, Google Ads, direct mail, door knocking, cold calling, etc. — while you’re working on your SEO.
+If you’re just getting started, though, focus on generating leads through all channels — Facebook Ads, Google Ads, direct mail, door knocking, cold calling, etc. — while working on your SEO.
 And if you need help getting started, we’ve got a free guide that will teach you everything you need to know about real estate marketing.